ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 --- abstract

-GNAP defines a mechanism for delegating authorization to a piece of software, and conveying that delegation to the software.
-This delegation can include access to a set of APIs as well as information passed directly to the software.
+GNAP defines a mechanism for delegating authorization to a piece of software, and conveying the results and artifacts of that delegation to the software.
+This delegation can include access to a set of APIs as well as subject information passed directly to the software.

 --- middle

 # Introduction

-This protocol allows a piece of software, the client instance, to request delegated authorization to resource servers and to request direct subject information.
+This protocol allows a piece of software, the client instance, to request delegated authorization to resource servers and subject information.
 This delegation is facilitated by an authorization server usually on behalf of a resource owner.
-The end user operating the software may interact with the authorization server to authenticate, provide consent, and authorize the request.
+The end user operating the software can interact with the authorization server to authenticate, provide consent, and authorize the request.